 Follow the instructions for the option you’ve chosen.

-As you can see, there’s a lot of different ways to redeem Venture miles.
-And with 2 miles for every dollar spent, along with a 50,000-mile initial bonus, they’ll build up fast.
-It’s also useful to note that you can redeem through the Capital One app too.
+So, Capital One Venture’s redemption process is one of its major perks.
+Plus, with 2 miles per $1 spent, along with a 60,000 miles initial bonus, miles build up fast.
+It’s also useful to note that you can redeem through the Capital One app, too.
 Just log in with the same user name and password, click “Redeem Rewards” at the bottom, and select one of the options.

 Here are the options for redeeming Capital One Venture miles: